Skip to main content

 The distinction matters most when something goes wrong.
 In an OCR investigation, documentation of intent is different from evidence of implementation.
 An enforcement-based platform provides the latter automatically.

-Patient Protect is the only enforcement-based HIPAA compliance platform built specifically for independent providers.
-It satisfies approximately 25 HIPAA requirements automatically at account creation — before any user action — and guides practices through approximately 20 more through structured workflows in the first few minutes.
+Patient Protect is an enforcement-based HIPAA compliance platform built specifically for independent providers.
+It satisfies approximately 25 HIPAA requirements automatically at account creation — before any user action — and guides practices through approximately 20 more through structured workflows.
+See the full set of platform features for what is enforced at the architecture layer.
+Patient Protect can serve as a standalone platform or add enforcement-based controls alongside a documentation-focused or guided compliance vendor.

 What HIPAA Compliance Software Should Cover